 I wrote an earlier post about a collection I’m writing called The Book of Spells.
 In my mind, The Book of Spells was supposed to be my next published book.
 But, we don’t always know what we are doing; the trick to finding out is to put one foot in front of the other, to trust the process, to travel along the road to discovery.

-Daughter Mouth Blues (formerly Good Dirty Down) will be published by Blacksmith & Bones Press, sometime before the end of 2017 or early 2018.
+Daughter Mouth Blues (formerly Good Dirty Down) will be published by Blacksmith & Bones Press, available here.

 I think Daughter Mouth Blues articulates signs and symbols of our time, including magic; the differences between prophecy and divination; the change from ancestral analysis to sculpted concealment; and the ramifications of profit or passage.